Nantucket: Arts and culture

 Nantucket is home to both visual and performing arts.
 The island has been an art colony since the 1920s, whose artists have come to capture the natural beauty of the island's landscapes and seascapes, including its flora and the fauna.
 Noted artists who have lived on or painted in Nantucket include Frank Swift Chase and Theodore Robinson.
+Illustrator and puppeteer Tony Sarg moved to the island in 1922, and in 1937 created an inflatable creature which sailed across the harbour as part of the "sea monster" hoax.
 Artist Rodney Charman was commissioned to create a series of paintings depicting the marine history of Nantucket, which were collected in the book Portrait of Nantucket, 1659–1890: The Paintings of Rodney Charman in 1989.
-Herman Melville based his narrative in Moby Dick on the Nantucket whaling industry.

 The island is the site of a number of festivals, including a book festival, wine and food festival, comedy festival, daffodil festival, and a cranberry festival.

 Popular culture

 Several historical, literary and dramatic works involve people from, or living on, Nantucket.
 These include: